impromptuRong/hd_wsi/README.md

 ## Installation
 Dependencies can be installed through conda environment.
-A GPU device is required to run the script on large amount of data.
+A GPU device is recommended to run the WSI script (`run_wsi_inference.py`) on large dataset.
 GPU memory depends on the model size and batch size.
 By default, the `Yolo_mask` model takes 12GB memory for optimized performance.

 ### Build conda environment on BioHPC
 Step 1.
 Login into a delegate GPU node and load modules(e.g. 172.18.225.252, 172.18.227.84, 172.18.227.85)